KatherLab/SWARM/README.md

     1. On System A get the ip adress (open a terminal, run the command:`hostname  -I | cut -f1 -d' '` )
     2. On System B and System C open  the [sl-node](System%20B/swarm_setup_training/sl-node.sh) and [sn-node](System%20C/swarm_setup_training/sn-node-sentinel.sh) with an editor and insert the previously noted ip-adress from System A  in the predefined line (eg: `system_A_ip=137.226.23.146`).
     3. (Optional) the target label can be changed inside the [experiment file](System%20A/swarm_setup_training/MODEL/expirement_file.txt).
 One has to provide the target name that the model will train on(e.g. 'isMSIH') on all 3 Systems:

-4. Connect Computers via ssh:
+4. Connect Computers via passwordless ssh and create a docker image:

-    1. On each system  run in a command line  `sudo usermod -a -G docker <linux username System>`
-    2. Create a docker image with the name ‘pyt-cv2’ using the Dockerfile on all systems:
+    1. Create a docker image with the name ‘pyt-cv2’ using the Dockerfile on all systems:
         * open terminal in docker folder
         * `docker build -t pyt-cv2 .`
-    3. (Optional) passwordless SSH:\
+    2. (Optional) passwordless SSH:\
        Has to be done on the Systems B and C
         *  open a terminal and run `ssh-keygen`
         *  run `cat ~/.ssh/id_rsa.pub`